reproducible-reporting/stepup-reprep/docs/from_template/before_you_begin.md

    is a bit more powerful than pip.
    In principle, you can use it on a system without (a recent version of) Python.
    It can also install non-Python dependencies.
-   The main drawbacks are the time it takes to install, the bandwidth consumed during installation, and the amount of diskspace used.
+   The main drawbacks are the time it takes to install, the bandwidth consumed during installation, and the amount of disk space used.
    Because the cookiecutter requires Python >= 3.7, you already need a working Python version before installing micromamba.